darkbluestring/darkbluestring/README.md

 - 👋 Hi, I’m @darkbluestring
 - 👀 I’m interested in data driven architecture for the financial service industry
-- 🌱 I’m currently learning the whole azure api stack
+- 🌱 I’m currently learning the jenkins-x

 <!---
 darkbluestring/darkbluestring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.